 When does Minecraft 1.19 launch?

 Minecraft 1.19 will launch in 2022, but Mojang hasn't given a specific date yet.
-With the second half of the Caves & Cliffs update launching at the end of 2021, it seems likely that the Wild Update won’t arrive until later in 2022.
+With the second half of the Caves & Cliffs update only recently launching in November 2021, it seems likely that the Wild Update won’t arrive until later in 2022.
 As usual, we’ll likely see early versions of the update in snapshot builds.

 What’s new in 1.19?